top of page

 Valley Girl Greeting Cards

 Like my prints of the Edmonton river valley, there are over 60 cards to choose from.
 They are blank inside and have the name of the painting and location on the back of each card.
 I can also add your company logo or a personalized message inside with your special order.
-I sell the 5"x7" cards for $6 each or 5 for $25 or 10 for $45 and so on.
+I sell the 5"x7" cards for $7.50 each or 5 for $35 and 10 for $65.
 For the packages of cards I do a selection generally of one of each card unless specified I pick the assortment for you, based on what is in stock.
-Look on my Shop Collections and select greeting cards to view and purchase.

 Greeting Card Display Photo.PNG